-- Five minutes before the start of the game, meet with both head coaches at the plate. - The plate umpire is standing at the point of the plate facing the pitching mound. - The base umpire is standing directly across from the plate umpire facing the backstop. - Both umpires are to introduce themselves to the coaches and any captains. - Plate umpire is to check the home team lineup first, followed by the visiting team.
-Make a note of any DH on the card and verify that it is what they're using. - Ask both coaches if all players are legally and properly equipped and that all equipment is legal.
-Both coaches must answer, "yes."
-If they don't know, then they need to verify and respond "yes." - Share your expectations about exhibiting good sportsmanship.
+- Five minutes prior to the start of the game meet with both head coaches at the plate. - The plate umpire is standing at the point of the plate facing the pitching mound. - The base umpire is standing directly across from the plate umpire facing the back stop. - Both umpires are to introduce themselves to the coaches and any captains. - Plate umpire is to check the home team lineup first followed by the visiting team.
+Make note of any DH on the card and verify that is what they're using. - Ask both coaches if all players are legally and properly equipped and that all equipment is legal.
+Both coaches must answer "yes".
+If they don't know then they need to verify and respond "yes". - Share your expectations about exhibiting good sportsmanship.
 During the game, if they have a question, you are more than willing to answer them.
-Not long distance! - Ask the home team coach to take you around the diamond, starting at the backstop.
+Not long distance! - Ask the home team coach to take you around the diamond starting at the back stop.
 They need to explain the boundaries and any local rules that need to apply.
-If you don't agree or don't understand, now is the time to get it straightened out. - Once teconference is over, if there is a national anthem, the base umpire should stand at the right of the plate umpire (two-man) behind the plate. - After the meeting, the base umpire is to jog down the baseline into the outfield. - Now is an excellent time to get ready for the game.
-The plate umpire should take $\dot{s}$ (6) or so pitches behind the catcher, and the base umpire should watch the throws from the infield to first base.
+If you don't agree or don't understand, now is the time to get it straightened out. - Once conference is over, if there is a national anthem, the base umpire should stand at the right of the plate umpire (two man) behind the plate. - At the conclusion of the meeting, the base umpire is to jog down the baseline into the outfield. - Now is a good time to get ready for the game, the plate umpire should take 6 or so pitches behind the catcher and the base umpire should watch the throws from the infield to first base.